KITmetricslab/covid19-forecast-hub-de/README.md

 ### This project is in a development stage and not operational yet.
 The platform is not officially endorsed by KIT or HITS.

+*Beschreibung in deutscher Sprache siehe [hier](README_DE.html).*

 ## Purpose

 This repository assembles forecasts of cumulative and incident COVID19 deaths in Germany in a standardized format.
-It is run by members of the [Chair of Econometrics and Statistics at Karlsruhe Institute of Technology](https://statistik.econ.kit.edu/index.php) and the [Computational Statistics Group at Heidelberg Institute of Technology](https://www.h-its.org/research/cst/), see below.
+It is run by members of the [Chair of Econometrics and Statistics at Karlsruhe Institute of Technology](https://statistik.econ.kit.edu/index.php) and the [Computational Statistics Group at Heidelberg Institute for Theoretical Studies](https://www.h-its.org/research/cst/), see below.

 An interactive visualization of the different forecasts can be found [here](https://jobrac.shinyapps.io/app_forecasts_de/).